 Santon Downham, Thetford Forest

-Santon Downham is a beautifully quiet place on the Norfolk/Suffolk border for those who want to have a private escape from the hustle and bustle of the city.
-Nestled in Santon Downham is St Helen’s picnic place, a super popular picnic spot on sunny days with lots of room in the river, sandy banks, deeper pools, and longer quieter stretches.
-It’s also definitely worth keeping an eye out for the ice cream van which sometimes makes an appearance to grab yourself a 99 (with a flake, duh!).
+Santon Downham is a beautifully quiet village on the Norfolk/Suffolk border.
+Nestled nearby is St Helen’s picnic place, a super popular picnic spot on sunny days with lots of room in the river, sandy banks, deeper pools, and longer quieter stretches.

 Castle Acre Priory

-This site is really exciting for history buffs, as it’s one of the largest and best preserved monastic sites in England dating back to 1090!
-The site has some really beautiful architecture to look at, and you can enjoy the wonderful grounds as you pick your perfect picnic bench to stop for a snack.
-Castle Acre is part of English Heritage, and so members can get in for free – with regular entry fees starting from £7.
+This site is really exciting for history buffs, as it’s one of the largest and best preserved monastic sites in England – dating back to 1090!
+The site has some really beautiful architecture to look at, and you can enjoy the wonderful grounds before you stop for a nibble.
+Castle Acre is part of English Heritage, so members can get in for free.

 Blickling Hall, Blickling

-Blickling Estate is favoured by family picnickers and dog walkers alike – with everything from manicured lawns to wild undergrowth.
+Blickling Estate offers all sorts of options, whatever your picnic style – from manicured lawns or lakeside spots to wild undergrowth and kaleidoscopic gardens.
 With over 4,600 acres to sprawl out on, you don’t have to worry about anyone nicking your spot!

 Sheringham Park, Sheringham

-Sheringham Park is another National Trust property, but this one has miles of coastline views, nuggets of interesting architecture as well as lots of comfy grass to set up camp.
-Sheringham has year round colour in the Wild Gardens as well as a huge amount of woodland creatures for the little ones to spot.
-Let’s hope none pinch a sarnie!
+Sheringham Park is another National Trust property – with miles of coastline views, nuggets of interesting architecture as well as lots of comfy grass to set up camp.
+Enjoy sweeping parkland, glorious flowers as well as a huge amount of woodland creatures for the little ones to spot.

 St Benet’s Abbey

-St Benet’s Abbey is in an isolated spot on Norfolk’s River Bure, with free guided tours from May through to September and downloadable audio guides available to give you some insight into the great history.
-The Abbey is still part of a working farm, so you might be able to spot some lambs or other little cuties while enjoying your sarnies.
+St Benet’s Abbey is in an isolated, atmospheric ancient monastery that lies deep in the very heart of the Broads.
+It’s still part of a working farm, so you might be able to spot some lambs or other little cuties while enjoying your snacks.

 Eaton Park, Norwich

-Eaton Park is the perfect park escape in the heart of the city.
-Great for the kids as there is so much to do – mini golf, large play area, skateboard park and loads of paths for little ones to scoot and cycle along.
+Eaton Park is the perfect place for a picnic in the heart of the city.
+It’s great for the kids as there is so much for them to do – including a toy boating lake, mini golf, a large play area, a skateboard park and loads of paths for little ones to scoot and cycle along.